 Whether you make your Florida holiday escape this year, or bookmark this article for future travel inspiration, we wish you all a very beachy Christmas!

-This article was a collaboration by Florida native, Charles McCool, his wife Julie, and many friends and Florida destinations who contributed fun holiday pictures.
-Thank you all and Happy Holidays!
+This article was a collaboration by Florida native, Charles McCool, his wife Julie, several friends, and many Florida destinations who contributed fun holiday pictures.
+Thank you all and Happy Holidays and a pleasant Festivus.